thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <minimal_jargon>
     <![CDATA[
-      {Does the paper minimize jargon in the reasoning process, or does it explain necessary technical terms used to derive the answer?}
+      {Does the paper minimize jargon in the reasoning process, or does it explain necessary technical terms used to derive the answer, or could a layperson look up the technical terms and understand them?}
     ]]>
   <explanation>
     <![CDATA[